-Having explored the island a couple of times now, we’ve put together this easy to follow Siquijor itinerary for those looking to do their own Siquijor tour.
+Having explored the island a couple of times now, we’ve put together this easy to follow 2 days in Siquijor itinerary.

 The best way to get around Siquijor is to rent scooters for around 350 Pesos per day and explore.

 There are plenty of scooter shops available near the port.
 However, I recommend renting from your accommodation to be safe.